UM 287: Characteristics

-An image of the nebula (Slug Nebula) extending across two million light-years discovered around UM 287.

 UM 287 is classified as a radio-quiet quasar.
 It has a bolometric brightness of around 10 ^{47.3} erg /s (10 ^{40} watts), making it one of the brightest quasars ever observed.
 Furthermore, UM 287 has a Lyman-alpha blob structure surrounding the object.
 Some of these Lyman-alpha blobs have line luminosities up to ~ 10^{44} erg s^{−1} with their spatial extents exceeding 100 proper kpc.
 But in this case, the Lyman-alpha blob structure in UM 287 is 1.5 million light-years across making it too big to be contained within the quasar's host galaxy, which is found to be a massive early-type galaxy.

 Using the 10-meter Keck I telescope in Hawaii, a team of researchers found there is cold hydrogen emitting Lyman-alpha radiation underneath the spotlight of the quasar's intense ultraviolet beam.
 The nebula is dubbed the Slug Nebula, named after the UCSC’s banana slug mascot.
 It is believed to play a major role in powering up the quasar which the Lyα emission produces from a large population of compact (< 20 pc), dense (n_{H} & 3 cm^{−3}), cool gas clumps.
 From a follow-up field observation, a smooth kinematic profile is suggested.
 This presents a giant, rotating proto-galactic disk for the brightest portion of the filament showing a cold accretion flow around the black hole in UM 287.

 In addition to the Lyman-alpha blob structure, a new dusty star-forming galaxy was found.
 The galaxy has a 2 mm continuum with its single emission line consistent with the CO(4–3), sitting at a projected distance of 100 kpc southeast from UM 287.
 The systemic velocity difference is -360 ± 30 km s-1 with respect to UM 287, suggesting the galaxy is a possible contributor to the powering of the Slug Nebula.